TritonDataCenter/java-manta/USAGE.md

 ### Modifying configuration after client instantiation

 Some configuration parameters can be updated in the `ConfigContext` after the client has already been constructed.
-Instead of directly providing a `ConfigContext` users can instead supply a `AuthenticationConfigurator` to the `MantaClient` constructor which can be programmatically updated using its `reload()` method.
-Because the `MantaClient` can be used in a multithreaded fashion, users should be careful to await termination of in-flight requests in before triggering authentication reload.
+Instead of directly providing a `ConfigContext` users can instead supply a `AuthAwareConfigContext` to the `MantaClient` constructor which can be programmatically updated using its `reload()` method.
+Because the `MantaClient` can be used in a multi-threaded fashion, users should be careful to await termination of in-flight requests in before triggering authentication reload.
-Users should be aware that it is also possible to construct a `MantaClient` instance using an incomplete configuration when utilizing an `AuthenticationConfigurator`.
+Users should be aware that it is also possible to construct a `MantaClient` instance using an incomplete configuration when utilizing an `AuthAwareConfigContext` by disabling authentication until a private key can be set.
 Concurrently updating configuration values while requests are still pending can lead to errors and unpredictable results.
 See the [Dynamic Authentication example](/java-manta-examples/src/main/java/DynamicAuthentication.java) and [this test case](/java-manta-it/src/test/java/com/joyent/manta/client/MantaClientAuthenticationChangeIT) for example usage.